 Judge Steve Kim

-Before his appointment to the bench, Judge Kim was a civil trial and appellate litigator at Munger, Tolles & Olson, LLP, a criminal prosecutor in the Central District’s United States Attorney’s Office, and a managing director for Stroz Friedberg, LLC.
-Judge Kim received his B.A., with special distinction, from the University of Oklahoma, where he received the Carl Albert Award for the Most Distinguished Graduate in the College of Arts & Sciences.
-He then earned his J.D., magna cum laude, from Georgetown University Law Center, where he was elected to the Order of the Coif and served on law review.
-After law school, Judge Kim clerked for Judge Stephen Wilson in the Central District of California and for Sidney Thomas in the Ninth Circuit Court of Appeals.
-His chambers are in Los Angeles.
+Before taking the bench, Judge Kim Judge worked in both public and private sectors.
+He was a civil litigator at Munger, Tolles & Olson, LLP and then a criminal prosecutor in the Los Angeles United States Attorney’s Office.
+Afterward, he was a managing director for Stroz Friedberg, LLC, specializing in law and technology matters.
+Judge Kim also clerked for District Judge Stephen V. Wilson on the same court where he now serves and for former Chief Circuit Judge Sidney R. Thomas on the Ninth Circuit Court of Appeals.
+He received his B.A., with special distinction, from the University of Oklahoma, where he was the Carl Albert Award recipient for the most distinguished graduate in the college of arts and sciences.
+And he earned his J.D., magna cum laude, from Georgetown University Law Center, where he was inducted to the order of the coif and served on the school’s law review.
+Judge Kim keeps chambers in Los Angeles.